nesyconf/nesyconf/callforpapers.md

 - Applications of Neurosymbolic AI, including in education, law, simulation, finance, healthcare, robotics, software engineering, systems engineering, bioinformatics, and visual intelligence;

 ## Submission guidelines
-This year, papers must be submitted before the deadline on OpenReview: https://openreview.net/group?id=nesyconf.org/NeSy/2025/Conference.
+This year, papers must be submitted before the deadline on [our OpenReview page](https://openreview.net/group?id=nesyconf.org/NeSy/2025/Conference).
 Full paper submissions should not exceed 10 pages, excluding references and supplementary materials.
 Please use the Latex template available at this link.

 Short paper and late short paper submissions should be original pieces of work, or position papers.
 They should not have been published elsewhere and should not exceed 5 pages, excluding references and supplementary materials.
 Please use the same Latex template as full paper submissions.